microsoft/pxt/docs/packages/getting-started/ref-docs.md

 # Reference documents

-the documentation for the methods in a package namespace are included with the package.
+the documentation for the functions in a package namespace are included with the package.
 They are markdown files written in the format described by [writing docs](https://makecode.com/writing-docs).

 ## Step 0: Document tree discussion

-Documentation for namespace methods almost always goes under the _/reference_ document path.
+Documentation for namespace functions almost always goes under the _/reference_ document path.
 Other standard document paths are _/blocks_ and _/types_ but these are for the documents related to built-in blocks.
-If a package has other related documents that aren't for namespace methods, such as hardware associated with the API in the package, these are place under another path, like _/device_, in the package.
+If a package has other related documents that aren't for namespace functions, such as hardware associated with the API in the package, these are place under another path, like _/device_, in the package.

 ### Document file layout

 Earlier you saw that the `tropic.ts` and `pxt.json` files were placed under the _/tropic_ folder.
 To add documents, make a folder called _/docs_ under that one.
-You put the documents for the namespace methods under a _/reference/<namespace>_ folder.
-The file layout, including the documents for the two methods in the **tropic** namespace, looks like this:
+You put the documents for the namespace functions under a _/reference/<namespace>_ folder.
+The file layout, including the documents for the two functions in the **tropic** namespace, looks like this:

 ```
 /libs